-• &lt;sup>30 In addition to the requirement to utilise a drip tray during refuelling, drip trays must be placed under all plant when it is not in use, regardless of whether this plant in the field or at the site camp.
+^{• &}lt;sup>23 In addition to the requirement to utilise a drip tray during refuelling, drip trays must be placed under all plant when it is not in use, regardless of whether this plant in the field or at the site camp.

 Impact Environmental Impact Management Action.
-Monitoring impact Environmentar impact Management Action.
-Methodology Frequency Responsibility and if so, are removed correctly.
+Monitoring impact Livironmentarimpact management Action.
+Methodology Frequency Responsibility Spilled fuel, oil or grease must be retrieved, and contaminated soil removed, cleaned and replaced.
+Monitor the handling and storage of fuels and oils via site audits and monitor if spillages have taken place and if so, are removed correctly.
 Monitor waste disposal slips and waybills via site audits and record non-compliance and incidents.
-Contaminated soil to be collected by the Contractor (under observation of the ECO) and disposed of at a registered waste facility designated for this purpose.
+Daily (or during spills) EPC Contractor and ECO Contaminated soil to be collected by the Contractor (under observation of the ECO) and disposed of at a registered waste facility designated for this purpose.
 Proof of disposal (i.e., waste disposal slips or waybills) should be retained on file for auditing purposes.
 Monitor the correct removal of contaminated soil.
 Monitor waste disposal slips and waybills via site audits and record non-compliance and incidents.
-Daily (or during spills) EPC Contractor and ESA A Spill Response Method Statement must be compiled by the Contractor for the construction phase to manage potential spill events.
+Daily (or during spills) EPC Contractor and ECO A Spill Response Method Statement must be compiled by the Contractor for the construction phase to manage potential spill events.
 Compile a Spill Response Method Statement.
 Audit signed and approved Spill Response Method Statement.
 Once-off (and thereafter updated as required during the construction phase).
-Once-off (and thereafter as required during the construction phase). , EPC contractor and ESA.
+Once-off (and thereafter as required during the construction phase).
+Holder of the EA, EPC contractor and ECO.
 The Contractor must ensure that adequate spill containment and clean-up equipment are provided on site for use during spill events.
 Monitor via site audits and record incidents and non-compliance.
-Daily/Weekly ESO and EPC Contractor Portable bioremediation kit (to remedy chemical spills) is to be held on site and used as required.
-Ensure that a well-maintained portable bioremediation kit is available on site and that construction personnel and contractors are aware of its location and instructions Daily EPC Contractor and ESA In case of a spillage of hazardous chemicals where contamination of soil occurs, depending on the degree and level of contamination, excavation and removal to a hazardous waste disposal facility could be necessary.
+Daily/Weekly ECO and EPC Contractor Portable bioremediation kit (to remedy chemical spills) is to be held on site and used as required.
+Ensure that a well-maintained portable bioremediation kit is available on site and that construction personnel and contractors are aware of its location and instructions Daily EPC Contractor and ECO In case of a spillage of hazardous chemicals where contamination of soil occurs, depending on the degree and level of contamination, excavation and removal to a hazardous waste disposal facility could be necessary.
 If the spillage is widespread and the soil is significantly contaminated, a specialist will need to be immediately appointed to address the spillage.
 This will usually entail the collection of samples of the contaminated soil followed by analysis in terms of the 2014 National Norms and Standards for the Remediation of Contaminated Land and Soil Quality (i.e., GN 331).
-If the soil is determined to be significantly contaminated, then compliance with Part 8 of the NEMWA should be achieved by the Applicant, including notifying the Minister of Environmental Affairs of the significant contamination.
-Ensure that a suitably qualified specialist is appointed to collect and analyse the contaminated soil samples in terms of the 2014 Norms and Standards (i.e., GN 331) to determine if the soil is significantly contaminated or not.
-If the contaminated soil is significantly contaminated, then compliance with Part 8 of the NEMWA should be achieved by the Applicant.
-During spill events EPC Contractor
+If the soil is determined to be significantly Ensure that a suitably qualified specialist is appointed to collect and analyse the contaminated soil samples in terms of the 2014 Norms and Standards (i.e., GN 331) to determine if the soil is significantly contaminated or not.
+If the contaminated soil is significantly contaminated, then compliance with During spill events Holder of the EA